College of Social Sciences and Public Policy

 FIN 4504 Investments (Prerequisites: CGS 2518, FIN 3244, FIN 3403)

 FIN 4514 Security Analysis and Portfolio Management (Prerequisites: CGS 2518, FIN 4504)

 FIN 4604 Multinational Financial Management (Prerequisites: CGS 2518, FIN 3244, FIN 3403)

 GEB 4455 Perspectives on Free Enterprise (Prerequisites: FIN 3244, FIN 3403)

 Students majoring in Asian Studies are strongly encouraged to study abroad.
 The Summer programs in India, China, and Turkey offer relevant course work.
 See http://international.fsu.edu/ for more information on the various options available through Florida State International Programs.

 Students should consult with the Asian Studies Director about any other study abroad programs they wish to pursue.
 Coursework taken in overseas locations must be approved in advance for credit toward the major.

 The Asian Studies program encourages students to take advantage of internships with an area focus.
-Information on possible placements can be found on the International Studies Blackboard Organization site.
-All application materials, which are also available on the International Studies Blackboard Organization site, must be submitted and all internships must be approved the semester before the internship takes place.
+Information on possible placements can be found on the International Studies Organization site.
+All application materials, which are also available on the International Studies Organization site, must be submitted and all internships must be approved the semester before the internship takes place.
 See the Asian Studies program advisor in 211 Bellamy for further information.

 Honors in the Major